If your portfolio is concentrated in a narrow group of stocks, you may add to your investment risk.

 Fortunately, you can mitigate the risk of a concentrated stock portfolio slowly and methodically.
 “You want to pay attention to how you exit a stock, what the risks are and what you’re trying to accomplish,” Haworth says.

-Following are three strategies that may reduce concentration risk in your portfolio, as well as potentially reduce asset risk or tax penalties.
+Following are four strategies that may reduce concentration risk in your portfolio, as well as potentially reduce asset risk or tax penalties.

-If you want to keep your concentration intact, consider strategies that use option contracts, which may help reduce your downside portfolio risk.
-Also, by holding your concentrated shares, you may avoid the potential capital gains tax liability that could result from selling.
+If you want to keep your current positions intact, consider strategies that use option contracts, which may help reduce your downside portfolio risk.
+One benefit of maintaining your concentrated position is that you avoid the potential capital gains tax liability that could result from selling.

 The cost?
 You may have to pay out of pocket to buy the options, limit the potential price appreciation of your shares over a predetermined amount of time, or both.
 Depending on the circumstances, there may also be tax considerations.

-Selling your shares over time will help diversify your portfolio while helping to minimize risk and tax liability.
+Selling your shares over time will help you gradually diversify your portfolio while helping to minimize risk and tax liability.
 Consider covered calls, which entail selling call options at a strike price higher than the stock is currently trading.
 It may be an effective way to generate incremental income along the way.
-If the stock falls or is flat by the time the call expires, you keep the premium.
-If the stock rises, you limit your upside.
+If the stock falls or its price remains flat by the time the call expires, you keep the premium.
+If the stock rises, your upside is limited.

 “Covered calls have the effect of capping potential appreciation for your stock for a certain time period in exchange for receiving specific upfront cash flow,” Haworth says.

-Moving some of the stock into a charitable remainder trust and naming yourself as the beneficiary may lessen concentrated risk while helping fulfill your charitable goals.
+Moving some of the stock into a charitable remainder trust and naming yourself as the beneficiary may lessen concentration risk while helping fulfill your charitable goals.

-“You can get the benefit of immediate charitable deductions and a future income stream from the asset, which will ultimately go to charity,” Haworth says.
+“You can get the benefit of immediate charitable deductions and a future income stream from the asset.
+Ultimately, the asset will go to charity,” Haworth says.
 But a charitable remainder trust is irrevocable, so it cannot be changed once funded.

 Learn about our approach to investment management.